Does Costco Take EBT? (Yes, Here’s What You Need to Know)

 Fortunately, Costco accepts EBT for membership cards, allowing households with food stamps to enjoy annual rewards and additional discounts at Costco stores.

-If you’re interested in finding out more about buying groceries, check out the related articles below.
+If you’re interested in finding out more about shopping at Costco, check out the related articles below.